Solar vehicle: Solar cars

 Solar cars are electric cars that use photovoltaic (PV) cells to convert sunlight into electrical power to charge the car's battery and to power the car's electric motors.

 Solar cars have been designed for solar car races and for public use.
 Solar vehicles must be light and efficient to get the best range from their limited captured power.
 3000 lb pound or even 2000 lb vehicles would be less practical because the limited solar power would not take them as far.
 Most student built solar cars lack the safety and convenience features of conventional vehicles and are thus not street legal.

 The first solar family car, Stella, was built in 2013 by students in the Netherlands.
 This vehicle is capable of 550 mi on one charge during sunlight.
 It weighs 850 lb and has a 1.5 kWh solar array.

 Stella Lux, the successor to Stella, broke a record with a 932 mi single-charge range.
 During racing Stella Lux is capable of 700 mi during daylight.
 At 45 mph Stella Lux has infinite range.
 This is again due to high efficiency including a Coefficient of drag of 0.16.

 The average family who never drive more than 200 mi a day would never need to charge from the mains.
 They would only plug in if they wanted to return energy to the grid.

 Solar race cars are often fitted with gauges and/or wireless telemetry, to carefully monitor the car's energy consumption, solar energy capture and other parameters.
 Wireless telemetry is typically preferred as it frees the driver to concentrate on driving, which can be dangerous in such a car without safety features.
 The Solar Electric Vehicle system was designed and engineered as an easy to install (2 to 3 hours) integrated accessory system with a custom molded low profile solar module, supplemental battery pack and charge controlling system.

 Some of the students that built Stella Lux founded a company, Lightyear, to commercialize this technology.

 An American company, Aptera Motors, has also been founded to make efficient solar electric cars for the public.
+As of January 2023, first customer availability is expected in 2024.

-In Germany the company Sono Motors is working on their solar electric vehicle, the Sono Motors Sion, that is supposed to be on the market in 2023.
+In Germany the company Sono Motors was working on a solar electric vehicle, the Sono Motors Sion, that was supposed to be on the market in 2023.
+However in February 2023, Sono Motors terminated the Sion program and announced it would focus exclusively on being a Solar Tech Company.

 Note that all battery-powered electric vehicles may also use external solar array sourced electricity to recharge.
 Such arrays may also be connected to the general electrical distribution grid.

+Squad Solar is a neighborhood Electric Vehicle Side-by-side with a solar roof and can be charged relatively quickly from a normal outlet.